 - Make sure the name is correct: In some web browsers, when you save the DLLs, it will save the file "PSConnector" "SwiftXL" (with no '.dll" at the end), and this will give you an error when trying to register them.

 - Addins are enabled: Under File > Options > Add-ins, make sure the dlls are showing up under Active Application Add-ins, and not Inactive Application Add-ins.
 If they are under inactive, select 'COM Add-ins' from the Manage drop-down (And Go...) and click the check boxes respectively.

 - Other Addins Enabled: Sometimes Addins from other programs can interfere with the dlls functioning properly.
 If they have other Active addins, go in and disable them (in the column that says Type it will tell you where to go under Manage and un-check the respective boxes).

 - Cell View is Normal: Under the View tab there are various options for how the cells are displayed, and if this is not set to Normal, you will not have a right-click option.

-- Cells Are Not Combined: Additionally, if there are any merged cells, you notice the letters or numbers appear to be skipping, these will also not work with the right-click function.
+- Cells Are Not Combined: Additionally, if there are any merged cells, you will notice the letters or numbers appear to be skipping; these will also not work with the right-click function.

 - Antivirus: Add an exception for the dlls themselves and the Addins folder.
 Sometimes this is why the dlls were not present to begin with.

-- Worst Case Scenario: If none of the following things have allowed for a right-click option you will want to try reinstalling Excel.
+- Worst Case Scenario: If none of the following things have allowed for a right-click option, you will want to try reinstalling Excel.
 If you have a later version of PlanSwift, it is recommended that you install PlanSwift version 2010.
-If this for whatever reason still doesn't work, it's possible that other components on your machine are making it unable to use the integration and at that point it is beyond our support.
+If this still doesn't work, it's possible that other components on your machine are making it unable to use the integration and at that point it is beyond our support.